 If you plan to check a bag or pay for extra cabin bags, the cheapest time to do this is when you book.
 If you have to check a bag when you arrive at the airport, you’ll pay lots more; plus, most airlines will charge a fee if you want to make any changes to your booking, including adding extra bags.

 Flying back to the UK last week, I paid for speedy boarding, as my seat was in row 1.
 I knew that the overhead storage above my seat would fill up very quickly because it always does for those front-row seats – that’s where the aircrew stow their own stuff.

 There’s also the fact that other passengers think it’s OK to stow their bag in the locker above the seat in front of them – so they can make a speedy exit!

-If you do opt for speedy boarding, expect many other passengers to have chosen this option too.
-It’s only ever speedy boarding if you stand close to the gate, ready for the boarding call.
-If you don’t you’ll lose the advantage of the speedy boarding you’ve paid extra for!
+If you opt for speedy boarding, expect many other passengers to have chosen this option too.
+It’s only ever speedy boarding (and worth the extra money) if you stand close to the gate, ready for the boarding call.
+If you don’t, you’ve wasted your money!